Heartburn & Acid Reflux Specialists in Phoenix

 Most individuals occasionally experience a bout of acid reflux and the accompanying heartburn and indigestion.
 But what do you do when that burning pain occurs more frequently, and the symptoms don’t respond to changes in lifestyle or medications?
 Get help with Dignity Health Medical Group at our Phoenix, Arizona location.
-Board-certified general surgeon Shawn Stevenson, DO specializes in conservative treatments, including minimally invasive procedures for acid reflux.
+The board-certified general surgeons at Dignity Health Medical Group specialize in conservative treatments, including minimally invasive procedures for acid reflux.
 If you’re located in the Phoenix area and looking for an end to your battle with heartburn contact our office in Chandler today.

 What is Heartburn or Acid Reflux?